PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    dotnet build
    ```

-7. Load the binary and invoke the new command.
+7. Import the binary module and invoke the new command.

    Note: The previous steps could have been performed in a different shell such as
    Bash if you're on Linux.
 For this step, make sure you are running PowerShell Core.